What is the One Big Beautiful Bill Act (OB3), and why am I hearing about it now?

 2. Graduate Student Loans

 A Graduate PLUS loan is a federal loan available to students enrolled in graduate or professional programs to help cover education costs not fully covered by other financial aid.
 Graduate PLUS loans allow students to borrow up to the school’s cost of attendance minus other aid and require a basic credit check, but they are not based on financial need.
 These loans can be used for tuition, fees, and other education related expenses, and they typically have more borrower protections and lower interest rates than most private student loans.
-As of today, Graduate PLUS loans remain available under current federal rules, though eligibility for new borrowers is scheduled to change beginning July 1, 2026 under the One Big Beautiful Bill Act.
+As of January 2026, Graduate PLUS Loans remain available under current federal rules.
+However, eligibility is scheduled to change and new borrowers will lose eligibility beginning July 1, 2026, under the One Big Beautiful Bill Act.

 Beginning July 1, 2026, Grad PLUS loans will no longer be available to new graduate student borrowers.